 In addition, the Cannabis Act has several measures that are meant to help prevent youth from accessing cannabis, which include age restrictions and restriction on the promotion of cannabis to youth.
 There are two criminal offences related to providing cannabis to youth, with maximum penalties of 14 years in jail.

-Please contact me regarding impacts of marijuana use on any family law issues such as custody and access of children.
+Please contact a member of our family law team with any questions regarding impacts of marijuana use on any family law issues such as custody and access of children.